ScalableOrg/fintech-lite/README.md

 ```
 This will generate records in both the `users` table as well as `accounts` table.

-6. You can go ahead and test each transaction function.
+6. You can go ahead to test each transaction function.

+## Branches
+Branches are prperly named and created per feature.
+So to see the code for a particular feature, you can switch to the corresponding branch in the UI.
+## Contributions

+### Feature Requests
+You can suggest a feature by creating an issue and adding the label `request` to it.